albertkun/23S-ASIAAM-191A/docs/assignments/week5/lab_assignment.md

 ## Due 5/11

 In this week's lab, we learned how to loop through data and connect to an API.
-Your task is to create a mini-version of the final group project for the class that intakes data and maps it.
+Your task is to create a mini-version of the final group project for the class that takes in data and maps it.

 The requirements are: